 Another positive of the Niche rankings is that they incorporate average net price.
 Net price is the average cost of a school after financial aid for students receiving grants or scholarship aid.
 Unlike metrics such as average amount of federal loans and loan default rate, net price doesn't favor schools with more wealthy students.

 Finally, Niche is one of the few ranking lists that factors in diversity in its rankings.
 Diversity doesn't just refer to the ethnic and racial breakdown of the student body.
 Niche uses "diversity" to mean that a school "fosters a community that accepts and promotes a diversity of viewpoints, backgrounds, religious beliefs, sexual orientations, and socioeconomic statuses."
 Also, a diverse school has a significant percentage of international students and students that represent every geographic region of the United States, and the faculty is diverse in terms of gender and ethnicity.

 Niche is not as well-known as U.S. News or Forbes.
 Because its rankings are not as prestigious or referenced, they have much less of an impact on the reputations of different colleges.

-Lastly, because Niche uses many more factors in its rankings, it's likely to use criteria that don't matter to you in a college.
-You may not be very concerned about a school's party scene, the athletics, or how the girls rank.
-Those are all factors in the Niche rankings.
+Additionally, because Niche uses many more factors in its rankings, it's likely to use criteria that don't matter to you in a college.
+You may not be very concerned about a school's party scene, athletics, or esports.
+These all factor into the Niche rankings.